 Is there gender bias in the search and recruitment sector?
 For sure, just as we find every other sort of bias.
 Adverts are male coded, interviews unstructured and illegal gender based questions are shamelessly asked at every stage of the process.
 Recent E.U. research suggests that different emphasis is placed on the same criteria between and men in the interview process.
 A woman’s appearance is the third most significant element where a man’s appearance it is in eighth place.
 This issue is compounded in sectors where there are fewer women to be found.

 Both corporate and our general culture is riddled with conscious and unconscious bias.
-Headhunters are consistently asked to make what I call “copy paste” placements – providing an indentikit of what the client has asked for, usually the profile they had previously.
+Head hunters are consistently asked to make what I call “copy paste” placements – providing an identikit of what the client has asked for, usually the profile they had previously.

-What women can do to position themselves on the radar of any hiring manager and headhunters is to:
+What women can do to position themselves on the radar of any hiring manager and head hunters is to:

-- Create relationships with headhunters: many start this process too late waiting until there is a crisis when they become reactive, not strategically pro-active.
+- Create relationships with head hunters: many start this process too late waiting until there is a crisis when they become reactive, not strategically pro-active.
 Become an industry source or sector expert so any achievements are known to head hunters.

-- Establish a strong online professional presence especially a complete LinkedIn profile.
+- Establish a strong online professional presence: especially a complete LinkedIn profile.
 Although this has shifted over the years, men still predominate on this platform with women preferring to socialise on Twitter and Facebook.
-90% of headhunters search LinkedIn for candidates so women need to make themselves more visible on this site.
+90% of head hunters search LinkedIn for candidates so women need to make themselves more visible on this site.

 - Create a career strategy: this has been identified as one of the main barriers to career progression for women.
 Taking steps to plan ahead is important not to get caught off-balance at any point in their careers.
 Although it is impossible to anticipate every contingency.
 Many women don’t even have a general guideline to how they will achieve their notion of success (whatever that maybe.)

-What have been your experiences in dealing with headhunters?
+What have been your experiences in dealing with head hunters?